- The Academic Program

 Retired from teaching, but just released a new book entitled, The Post-Racial Society Is Here: Recognition, Critics and the Nation-State.

-Retired from teaching at Wellesley, now pursuing full-time research with collaborators at Ohio State University, MIT, and Tufts.
+Retired from teaching at Wellesley, now pursuing full-time research with collaborators at MIT, University of Masschusetts and Acadia University (NS).
 Outreach to students and adults.

 Dorothea "Dot" WidmayerProfessor of Biology EmeritaDepartment:Faculty emeritaB.A., M.A., Wellesley College; Ph.D., Indiana University, Bloomington